swiftlang/swift/README.md

 ### System Requirements

-macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release are the current supported host development operating systems.
+macOS, Ubuntu Linux LTS, and the latest Ubuntu Linux release are currently supported as host development operating systems.

 Please make sure you use Python 2.x.
 Python 3.x is not supported currently.